CNAG-Biomedical-Informatics/pheno-ranker/docs/omim-database.md

 This calculation takes approximately **1 min 40 sec** (1 core @ Apple M2 Pro).
 The `--max-matrix-records-in-ram 10000` flag increases efficiency by using RAM, making the process **2x faster**.

+!!!
+Tip "Large outputs"
+    The default output is a dense `matrix.txt`, which is useful for the included R scripts.
+If your downstream workflow accepts sparse matrices, use Matrix Market output instead:

+    ```bash
+    time ../pheno-ranker/bin/pheno-ranker -r omim.pxf.json.gz --include-terms phenotypicFeatures --matrix-format mtx -o omim.mtx -e omim
+    ```

+    Graph exports can also become large.
+Use `--graph-max-weight` with Hamming distance to keep close pairs, or `--graph-min-weight` with Jaccard to keep highly similar pairs.

 Since a **6,471 × 6,471** matrix is too large for a heatmap, we will use **multidimensional scaling** (`mds.R` script).

 ```bash